Implementation Overview Assignment

 This Implementation Overview demonstrates how my instructional design for a 2nd Grade Personal Narrative Writing module was implemented in a blended digital learning environment using Google Classroom.

-The Start Here module orients students and teachers to the module by introducing the teacher, explaining learning goals aligned to TEKS, and outlining the navigation steps.
-All supporting resources are linked here for easy access, including the pacing calendar, 3-column design table, student graphic organizer, editing checklist, example narrative, and anchor chart.
+The Personal Narrative Overview module introduces the writing unit by outlining the learning goals aligned to TEKS, providing context for what a personal narrative is, and linking to key resources, including the pacing calendar, 3-column design table, student graphic organizer, editing checklist, example narrative, and anchor chart.

 Module 1: Planning Your Narrative – Students brainstorm and outline their personal narrative using the graphic organizer and anchor chart.